xIvqn/chaos-theory/lorenz-attractor/README.md

 # Lorenz Attractor

-## Explanation

-The Lorenz Attractor is a mathematical model that exhibits chaotic behavior and is named after Edward Lorenz, an American mathematician and meteorologist.
-It was first described by Lorenz in 1963 while he was studying the behavior of a simplified model of atmospheric convection.
+The Lorenz attractor is a mathematical model that describes the behavior of a chaotic system.
+It was discovered by Edward Lorenz in 1963 while studying atmospheric convection patterns.
+The attractor is defined by a set of three coupled nonlinear differential equations, which represent simplified dynamics of convection.

+The Lorenz attractor is famous for its intricate and non-repeating pattern of trajectories in three-dimensional space.
+It exhibits sensitive dependence on initial conditions, meaning even small changes in the starting conditions can lead to significantly different outcomes.
+The attractor forms a butterfly-shaped structure with two symmetric but not identical wings, known as a strange attractor.

+## Mathematical model

 This model is defined by a set of three coupled ordinary differential equations that represent the evolution of a system in three-dimensional space.
 These equations describe how the system's variables change over time, determining the trajectory of the system in what is known as phase space.

-## Mathematical model

 ### Equations